reactgraphqlacademy/fb-messenger/README.md

 yarn && yarn start
 ```

-### We recommend you to start from top to bottom, and refactor, refactor, refactor
+## 🥑 Before we start the exercise

+This exercise builds up on [this previous exercise](https://github.com/reactgraphqlacademy/thinking-in-react).
+Please make sure you've done the previosu exercise before doing this one.

+## 🤸‍♀️ Exercise

 1. Replace the “footer” HTML at the bottom of App/index.js using the src/Footer.js component.

-2. Refactor the topbar section by creating a functional component and pass the dependencies via props.
-Make sure everything works Hint: this will be similar to Modal.js
+2. Refactor the topbar section by creating a function component and pass the dependencies via props.
+Hint: this will be similar to Modal.js.
+Make sure everything works before moving on to the next step

 3. Create a component for “Messenger” and pass down the dependencies from App via props.
 Make sure everything works.
 You can start by making a Messenger folder with an index.js.

 4. Is there any state in App/index.js that should be in the Messenger component?
 Refactor this logic out of App/index.js and into Messenger.
-Then, create further functional components from the contents of Messenger and pass them down dependencies via props.
+Then, create further function components from the contents of Messenger and pass them down dependencies via props.
 Hint: Create a Threads.js file and a Chat folder with an index.js file inside the Messenger folder.

 5. Question: Is it possible to move showModal from App/index.js down the tree? why/why not?

 6. Create a Link component for the a tags in the footer.
 Who are the children of the Link component?
 Link should receive a prop called `to` that becomes the href of the <a href={to} ...

-## Bonus exercise
+## 🏋️‍♀️ Bonus exercise

-Split the Chat component into the following components:
+Split the Chat component into the following component hierarchy:

+-- Chat.js

-- ChatBar.js
+---- ChatBar.js

-- Messages.js
+---- Messages.js

-- UserDetail.js
+-------- UserDetail.js
-- index.js

 ## Links

 - [Lecture: Introduction to Thinking in React](https://reactgraphql.academy/react/introduction-to-thinking-in-react/)
 - [https://reactjs.academy/blog/react-is-all-about-composition-react-hooks-render-props-hocs/#react-composition-model](https://reactjs.academy/blog/react-is-all-about-composition-react-hooks-render-props-hocs/#react-composition-model)
 - [https://reactjs.org/docs/introducing-jsx.html](https://reactjs.org/docs/introducing-jsx.html)